VictorJohnAgad/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# This readme file always cry
+# This readme file always cry!
 Write a function that concatenates two strings.
 Write a function that concatenates two strings.
 Write a function that copies a string.